JVALPASS/Secure_Child_Seat/README.md

 sensor();
 ```
 ## ClientDevice
 The IoT Client could be written in any language for any platform that support the AMQP protocol.
-In particular this JavaScript code consume the magnet (routing key = "iot.magnet") and weight (routing key = "iot.weight") data over the queue "iot/belt" and send an alarm message over the queue = “iot/trigger” with routing key “iot.alarm” to trigger the IFTTT service for the sending of message.</br>
+In particular this JavaScript code consume the magnet (routing key = "iot.magnet") and weight (routing key = "iot.weight") data over the Exchange_Topic "iot/belt" and send an alarm message over the Exchange_Topic “iot/trigger” with routing key “iot.alarm” to trigger the IFTTT service for the sending of message.</br>
 ```
 #!/usr/bin/env node